Allen Inlow Executive Vice President, IAPMO

 Another year gone by — it seems just yesterday that we last sent an update on activities in India.
 With the theme for this year’s report being “I is for International,” IAPMO India, established since 2007, faces a unique situation where nothing relating to plumbing, mechanical or air conditioning is mandatory — neither product nor personnel certification.
 This leaves us in a scenario where we are asking clients to enlist our services solely by choice.
 But India is a market where a majority only go by the existing mandatory requirements to be fulfilled.
 Nobody wants to spend any extra pennies unless they see benefit derived in long run.

-When I look back, I see we have changed our strategies each year from 2013 onward, the year I joined IAPMO India.
 We started by establishing ourselves as the key training providers in plumbing by offering customized training programs with the UIPC as a base document.
 We further went ahead by introducing the Additional Skill Acquisition Program (ASAP) of Kerala, implemented by general and higher education departments together.
 IAPMO India has designed a curriculum with 50 hours of theory, 150 hours of practical, and 24 hours internship for the Plumbing Apprentice Program, which is compliant with the National Occupational Standards of Plumbing General Assistant role (QP No. PSC/ Q 0102 NSQF Level :2) of Indian Plumbing Skill Council (IPSC).
 This course equips the students with knowledge in topics including “Introduction to Plumbing,” “Building Sewer (External),” “Drainage, Waste and Vent (Internal),” “Occupational Health & Safety,” “Water Supply (Internal),” “Engineering Drawing,” “Plumbing Fixtures,” “Uniform Plumbing Code – India,” and “Introduction to Plumbing Systems.”

 We have delivered this program at all districts each year and have continued to do so to the point where more than 2,000 students, who chose this program out of their choice, a handful of them being women, were trained.
 Interested students are facilitated employment, too.
 A proposal on “Community Plumbing” has also been proposed to ASAP to support upgrading toilet facilities of centers where the classes are conducted.
 This will facilitate the internship attachment of students for site and practical experience and upgrading toilet facilities of the government school where the trainings are conducted.
 Once ASAP accepts this proposal, all centers where classes are conducted are sure to get better sanitation and hygiene facilities.